daveprowse/terraform-quickstart/lab-02/02-instructions.md

 - Restart the shell

-> Note: This is very helpful for Bash, but not quite as necessary for Fish or ZSH
+> Note: This is very helpful for Bash, but not quite as necessary for Fish or ZSH as they incorporate a lot of auto-completion already.

 ## (Optional) Install a VSCode Terraform extension